Series (mathematics)

-In mathematics, a series is, roughly speaking, the operation of adding infinitely many quantities, one after the other, to a given starting quantity.
+In mathematics, a series is, roughly speaking, an addition of infinitely many terms, one after the other.
 The study of series is a major part of calculus and its generalization, mathematical analysis.
-Series are used in most areas of mathematics, even for studying finite structures (such as in combinatorics) through generating functions.
-In addition to their ubiquity in mathematics, infinite series are also widely used in other quantitative disciplines such as physics, computer science, statistics and finance.
+Series are used in most areas of mathematics, even for studying finite structures in combinatorics through generating functions.
+The mathematical properties of infinite series make them widely applicable in other quantitative disciplines such as physics, computer science, statistics and finance.